Geometric Arbitrage Theory and Market Dynamics Reloaded: Geometric Arbitrage Theory Fundamentals

-Delbaen and Schachermayer proved in 1994 (see \cite{DeSc08} Chapter 9.4) \begin{theorem}[\textbf{Fundamental Theorem of Asset Pricing in Continuous Time}] Let $(S_t)_{t\in[0,+\infty[}$ be a locally bounded semimartingale.
-There is an equivalent martingale measure $P^*$ for $S$ if and only if the market model satisfies the (NFLVR). \end{theorem} This is a generalization for continuous time of the Dalang-Morton-Willinger Theorem proved in 1990 (see \cite{DeSc08}, Chapter 6) for the discrete time case, where the (NFLVR) is relaxed to the (NA) condition.
+Delbaen and Schachermayer proved in 1994 (see \cite{DeSc08} Chapter 9.4, in particular the main Theorem 9.1.1) \begin{theorem}[\textbf{Fundamental Theorem of Asset Pricing in Continuous Time}] Let $(S_t)_{t\in[0,+\infty[}$ and $(\hat{S}_t)_{t\in[0,+\infty[}$ be bounded semimartingales.
+There is an equivalent martingale measure $\mathbb{P}^*$ for the discounted prices $\hat{S}$ if and only if the market model satisfies the (NFLVR). \end{theorem} This is a generalization for continuous time of the Dalang-Morton-Willinger Theorem proved in 1990 (see \cite{DeSc08}, Chapter 6) for the discrete time case, where the (NFLVR) is relaxed to the (NA) condition.
 The Dalang-Morton-Willinger Theorem generalizes to arbitrary probability spaces the Harrison and Pliska Theorem (see \cite{DeSc08}, Chapter 2) which holds true in discrete time for finite probability spaces.
 An equivalent alternative to the martingale measure approach for asset pricing purposes is given by the pricing kernel (state price deflator) method. \begin{definition} Let $(S_t)_{t\in[0,+\infty[}$ be a semimartingale describing the price process for the assets of our market model.
-The positive semimartingale $(\beta_t)_{t\in[0,+\infty[}$ is called \textbf{pricing kernel (or state price deflator)} if and only if $(\beta_tS_t)_{t\in[0,+\infty[}$ is a $P$-martingale. \end{definition} As shown in \cite{HuKe04} (Chapter 7), the existence of a pricing kernel is equivalent to the existence of an equivalent martingale measure \begin{theorem} Let $(S_t)_{t\in[0,+\infty[}$ be a locally bounded semimartingale.
-The process $S$ admits an equivalent martingale measure $P^*$ if and only if there is a pricing kernel $\beta$. \end{theorem}
+The positive semimartingale $(\beta_t)_{t\in[0,+\infty[}$ is called \textbf{pricing kernel (or state price deflator)} for $S$ if and only if $(\beta_tS_t)_{t\in[0,+\infty[}$ is a $\mathbb{P}$-martingale. \end{definition}